steve3535/gitlab-university/day-3/2-environments.md

     - if: $CI_COMMIT_BRANCH != "main" && $CI_PIPELINE_SOURCE == "push"
       when: manual
 ```

+### Step 3: Test the Review App

+1. After pushing your feature branch, GitLab will automatically trigger a pipeline
+2. The `deploy_review` job will create a unique environment for your branch
+3. Once the pipeline completes, go to **Operate > Environments**
+4. You should see a review environment with the name of your branch
+5. Click on the URL to visit your feature branch's deployed version
+6. Make additional changes to your branch and push them to see updates

 This configuration:
 1. Creates a unique environment for each branch